sven-ito/rfid-blocking-poc/README.md

 RFID Blocking PoC
 =================

-> How effective are RFID blocking wallets, covers and cards - is there an affordable way to test them?
+> **How effective are RFID blocking wallets, covers and cards - is there an affordable way to test them?**

 # Why the PoC?

-* In our daily lives, we are using an increasing amount of RFID/NFC enabled cards (banking, credit card, passport, ID, health insurance etc.).
+* In our daily lives, we are using an increasing amount of **RFID/NFC enabled cards** (banking, credit card, passport, ID, health insurance etc.).
-* On the one hand, this is very comfortable when performing e.g. contactless payments.
+* On the one hand, this is **very comfortable** when performing e.g. contactless payments.
-* On the other hand, one could also become victim to "contactless virtual pitpocketing" or potential data leaks in public space.
+* On the other hand, it can also be regarded a **security risk** as one could easily
+  * become victim to "contactless virtual pitpocketing" or
+  * could suffer from data leaks in public space.
-  * Some article about the German ID: https://www.zdnet.de/41533735/neuer-personalausweis-wo-die-wirklichen-gefahren-lauern/ (German)
+  * Some article about the German ID card: https://www.zdnet.de/41533735/neuer-personalausweis-wo-die-wirklichen-gefahren-lauern/ (German)
-* Therefore RFID blocking wallets, covers and cards have been developed - some product examples are:
+* Therefore **RFID blocking** wallets, covers and cards have been developed - some product examples are:
   * https://www.amazon.de/gp/product/B07RD6RHRD
   * https://www.amazon.de/gp/product/B01NBR9VRD

 # An Affordable Way

-* While it is possible to purchase card reading devices in the medium-high price range, there are also some rather cheap GPIO boards (type: "RC522") for the RaspberryPi available.
+* While it is possible to purchase card reading devices in the medium to high price range, there are also some rather **inexpensive GPIO boards** (type: **RC522**) available.
 * They also come with RFID cards and transponders in kits.
+* They can be hooked up to a **RaspberryPi** or an even cheaper microcontroller such as the Arduino.
-* This means that for the entire PoC setup, we can stay well below 50 EUR:
+* This means that for the entire PoC setup, we can stay within a **budget of below 50 EUR**:
   * https://www.amazon.de/gp/product/B00T2U7R7I (RaspberryPi 2, Zero/Zero WH should also suffice)
   * https://www.amazon.de/gp/product/B074S8MRQ (RC522 Kit, including several boards and cards)